Aarana12/Final-Project/README.md

 I helped put togther the information flow diagram and the enhanced entity-relationship diagram found in Phase 1.
 In Phase 3, I worked largely on the frontend of the website inside React and on the Resource Results, Resource Report and New Incident pages.

+# Original GitHub Repo
+Found in oraganization CIS197 Server-Side Web Development but is private.
+This is a copy.